georgejoseph1994/Harvest-Timesheet-Automation/README.md

 ## Features

--   Automatically fills your Harvest timesheet for a given date.
+-   Bulk fill your Harvest time sheet with pre configured time sheet records.
--   Easily configurable with environment variables and a config file.
+-   Auto skip public holidays and weekends when giving date ranges based on your location

 ## Setup